 Arts and Culture

 Sheffield has a vibrant arts and culture scene, with world-class theatres, innovative museums and galleries, a thriving music scene, strong independent cinema at the Showroom, a great cultural industries quarter – and more artists than any city outside London.
 Arts and culture are not just vital for the quality of our lives, but also for economic growth.
-I’ve made the case for the arts and challenged the Government cuts and regional funding imbalances that are holding our city back.
+I’ve made the case for the arts and called for adequate revenue funding to support our museums, and challenged the Government cuts and imbalance in regional funding that is holding our city back.

 Supporting arts funding

-I led a Parliamentary debate on regional arts funding after a major report highlighted the huge imbalance between the £68.99 per head spent in London in 2012/13, compared with just £4.58 in the rest of England.
-You can watch the debate here.
-I’ve also challenged the Government over specific funding decisions, as with Museums Sheffield in 2012.
-I met with the Arts Council Chief Executive Darren Henley at the start of this Parliament to discuss the work that they are doing to support the arts in Sheffield.
+I led a Parliamentary debate on regional arts funding after a major report highlighted the huge imbalance between the £68.99 per head spent in London in 2012/13, compared with just £4.58 in the rest of England, and have continued to raise the issue at every opportunity.
+I’ve also challenged the Government over specific funding decisions, as with Museums Sheffield in 2012, and met with the Arts Council Chief Executive Darren Henley to discuss the work that they are doing to support the arts in Sheffield.

 Council cuts and the arts